 What we are really thinking and wanting

-“He who sits, restraining his organs of action, while in his mind brooding over the objects of the senses, is self-deluded, a hypocrite” (3:6).
+He who restrains action’s organs while yet revolving in his mind thoughts of objects of the senses, is deluded, a hypocrite (3:6).

 And we will see that what he really wants will eventually come to him.
 Then he will no longer be a hypocrite, unless he hides his involvement with them.
 Sometimes a “fall” is really a matter of honesty.

-We are “it”
+We are the savior

 Read the next article in the Bhagavad Gita for Awakening: From the Beginning to the End